DataDog/hiring-engineers/answers.md

 One that silences it from 7pm to 9am daily on M-F,
 And one that silences it all day on Sat-Sun.
 Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

+Answer: Using the User Interface, on the Monitors Page, I clicked on the Manage Downtime page and scheduled recurring silences of the Monitors for specific time periods.
+One of them was the all day for Saturday and Sunday and the other one was from Monday through Friday at 7PM til 9PM.
+(list the screen shots below)